sourcegraph/about/blogposts/2021/sourcegraph-cloud-teams-beta.md

 For small teams who are growing quickly, Sourcegraph helps orient developers to new code faster.

-<h3>Streamline collaboration</h3>
+### Streamline collaboration

 Engineers frequently need to discuss code with teammates, which can be a tricky task without a rich code exploration interface.

 Sourcegraph allows you to share links back to code across your entire codebase (or within old commits) to support these discussions.
 Code is often shared through chat, emails, docs, code reviews, and issue trackers; Sourcegraph makes that sharing possible.

-Sourcegraph Cloud encourages sharing of code snippets as part of an “async world”.
+Sourcegraph Cloud encourages sharing of code snippets as part of an “async world.”
 By copy and pasting a link and sharing via Slack, developers can communicate more effectively when not together.

-<h3>Faster code reviews</h3>
+### Faster code reviews

-A large part of speeding up code reviews — and even writing code — is quickly pinpointing dependencies within code and cascading effects of changes.
+A large part of speeding up code reviews—and even writing code—is quickly pinpointing dependencies within code and cascading effects of changes.
 Sourcegraph’s precise Code Intelligence—along with features like “find references” and “jump to definitions”—is a powerful tool in accomplishing this.
 Precise Code Intelligence also unlocks unique possibilities such as cross-repository dependency tracking.

 For teams leveraging open source projects and packages, the ability to track dependencies and find outdated practices and patterns can be a game-changer for small teams who may not have dedicated security resources.

 With Sourcegraph, you and your team can perform your best work.
 Understanding new code, collaboration, and code reviews are faster and more efficient when you can search your entire graph of code for answers.
 Sourcegraph allows you to never miss anything when understanding your code, so you can do your best work.

 Interested in Sourcegraph Cloud for your team?
-You can read more and sign up [here](http://about.sourcegraph.com/cloud-beta).
+You can [read more and sign up here](/cloud-beta/).
 You can also learn more about [how we approached expanding an on-premise product to SaaS here](/blog/expanding-sourcegraph-from-on-premise-to-saas/).